 Give them permission to dream big

-- “I want to be able to read like my brother/sister”
+- “I want to become a proficient reader like my older sibling.”

-- “I want to win the spelling bee next year”
+- “I aim to emerge victorious in the spelling bee next year.”

-- “I want to go on a vacation with my family every year.”
+- “I yearn to embark on a family vacation every year.”